-- These settings cannot be calibrated in either of the following cases: - The "Audio TV Out" setting is set to "On" (\rightarrow page 61). - "HDMI Control(RIHD)" is set to "On" (\rightarrow page 60) and you're listening through your TV speakers. - The AV receiver is muted.
+- These settings cannot be calibrated in either of the following cases: - The "Audio TV Out" setting is set to "On" (→ page 65). - -"HDMI Control(RIHD)" is set to "On" (→ page 65) and you're listening through your TV speakers. - The AV receiver is muted.

-■ Left, Front High Left, Center^{1}, Front High Right, Right, Surround Right, Surround Back Right, Surround Back Left, Surround Left
+■ Left, Front High Left, Center-1, Front High Right, Right, Surround Right, Surround Back Right, Surround Back Left, Surround Left

-▶ -12dB to 0dB to +12dB in 1 dB steps.
+▶-12dB to 0dB to +12dB in 1 dB steps.

-Subwoofer1
+■ Subwoofer1

-▶ -15dB to 0dB to +12dB in 1 dB steps.
+▶-15dB to 0dB to +12dB in 1 dB steps.

-- Speakers that you set to "No" or "None" in - "Speaker Configuration" cannot be selected (\rightarrow page 50).
-1 For the center speaker and subwoofer, the level settings made by using the Quick Setup are saved in this menu (\rightarrow page 44).
+- Speakers that you set to "No" or "None" in "Speaker Configuration" cannot be selected (→ page 53). - When the "Powered Zone 2" setting is set to "Yes" and Zone 2 is turned on, the surround back and front high speakers cannot be used. - The test tone is output at the standard level for THX, which is 0 dB (absolute volume setting 82).
+If you normally listen at volume settings below this, be careful because the test tone will be much louder. - 1 For the center speaker and subwoofer, the level settings made by using the Quick Setup are saved in this menu (→ page 47).

-• If you're using a handheld sound level meter, adjust the level of each speaker so that it reads 75 dB SPL at the listening position, measured with C-weighting and slow reading.
+If you're using a handheld sound level meter, adjust the level of each speaker so that it reads 75 dB SPL at the listening position, measured with C-weighting and slow reading.